mvysny/mvysny.github.io/_posts/2019-10-21-Deploy-Vaadin-App-To-Google-Cloud-Kubernetes.md

 > Note: You can now verify that the node booted up properly, by visiting `Workloads / VOK-PWA` and clicking the "Container Logs" link.

-In the "Workloads" tab, click "VOK-PWA".
-There will be a warning regarding the visiblity "To let others access your deployment, expose it to create a service " - follow the warning and create a Load Balancer.
+In the `Workloads` tab, click "VOK-PWA".
+There will be a warning regarding the visibility "To let others access your deployment, expose it to create a service " - follow the warning and create a Load Balancer.
 Make sure to setup port forwarding from 80 to 8080.
 The Load Balancer will be created with a Static IP.